AndreaFavero71/stepper_sensorless_homing/README.md

 Via the UART, the StallGuard settings are applied, and its real time value can be accessed.<br>
 When the torque on the motor increases, the StallGuard value decreases.
 This value can then be compared to an expected threshold.<br>
 Additionally, the TMC2209's StallGuard controls the DIAG pin: the RP2040 uses an input interrupt to detect the rising edge of the DIAG level.<br>
+The sensorless homing accuracy has been tested, and it's just great; details are provided below.<br>

 This MicroPython code is designed for RP2040 or RP2350 microcontrollers, as it leverages the PIO features.
 Boards using these chips include the Raspberry Pi Pico, Pico 2, RP2040-Zero, RP2350-Zero, and many others. <br>